markdom/specification/1.0/markdom.md

 A [*Markdom emphasis content*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `EMPHASIS`.
+The JSON object must have an entry with name `type` and value `Emphasis`.

 The JSON object must have an entry with name `level`.
 The value of this entry, must be a JSON string and contain the value of the `level` parameter of the represented [*Markdom emphasis content*][].